Kenni001/Terminal-Porto-folio/README.md

 React, JavaScript, HTML, CSS

+## Contributing

+We welcome contributions from the community!
+If you have suggestions for improvements, new features, or bug fixes, please feel free to submit a pull request or open an issue.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.